rljacobson/rljacobson.github.io/content/posts/2024-12-02-edit-distance-optimizations.md

 ## More Esoteric Optimizations

+### Exploiting the Data Dependencies

 The data dependence goes from top left to bottom right.
 Thus, the cells on the lines `i = -j + b` can be computed in parallel.
+(In fact, more is true: The cells of `matrix(i, *)` can be computed at the same time as the cells of  `matrix(i+1, *)` so long as  `matrix(i, j)` is computed before  `matrix(i+1, j)`.)
 This observation is the foundation for most GPU, SIMD, and multithreaded implementations.
 These variants almost certainly perform worse than the variants discussed here for small strings (on the order of 40 characters or so) because of overhead of shunting data around in memory.
 They are useful for very long strings.
 I haven't bothered implementing any of these, because my use case is small strings only.

 But that also means that I haven't _shown_ conclusively that those variants are not faster than the variants I have implemented, and our mantra is _benchmark and measure on your machine.
 YOUR MILEAGE MAY VARY._

+### Cache Efficiency

+Modern CPUs have several layers of data cache to improve the speed of memory access.
+If you can organize your problem in such a way as to have your memory access patterns take the best advantage of the processor's cache, you can improve performance.
+Zhao and Sahni[^1] have analyzed this algorithm with respect to a cache model and have verified experimentally that their variant of the algorithm that computes the matrix in strips the width of the cache line outperforms the standard algorithm, especially in the parallel case.
+Their test set consists of strings thousands of characters long.
+A cache line on present day processors is typically 64 bytes (128 bytes on my Apple Silicon Mac).
+If your strings are smaller than that, this strategy doesn't apply.

+[^1]: Zhao and Sahni BMC Bioinformatics 2019, 20(Suppl 11):277 https://doi.org/10.1186/s12859-019-2819-0

+### Alternative Algorithms Using Preprocessing

 You can do better than these algorithms if you are able to preprocess your list of strings to be searched.
-This is the standard approach taken for spelling correction and word prediction algorithms.
+Using a strategy that preprocesses the haystack is the standard approach taken for spelling correction and word prediction algorithms.
 [Here is a very brief overview](https://www.geeksforgeeks.org/data-structure-dictionary-spell-checker/) to get you started.
 The most common strategy uses a data structure called a [trie](https://en.wikipedia.org/wiki/Trie) (frustratingly pronounced "tree", but I refuse to do so).
 There are other strategies.
+But of course this article is about _this_ algorithm, not those other algorithms.

-Be skeptical of claims made by a particular person on the internet who I won't name about an algorithm that is several orders of magnitude better than any other algorithm.
+Be skeptical of claims about any algorithm that is several orders of magnitude better than any other algorithm.
 Maybe it is and maybe it isn't for your use case.
 You will have to _benchmark and measure_ to be sure.
 The best strategy for your use case will depend on your specific constrains on memory/disk space, speed requirements, available hardware, and so forth.